A planning application for a large 'Melbourne Islamic Centre' and Mosque by Pakistani property developers has local residents up in arms.

-UPDATE: A FIRST SUCCESS!
+1 May 2018: FIRST SUCCESS!
 At the council meeting on Monday, 30 April 2018, a motion by Cr Ken Hardy, seconded by Cr Sophie Ramsay, has taken the mosque application off the agenda for four months for further investigations and community consultations.
+Melton residents must use this period effectively.

 Join the mailing list https://goo.gl/forms/0toUPS5RwTsDKLf33 to receive updates and invites for upcoming meetings.